Skip to main content

 How It Fits Among Tokyo's Wagashi Specialists

 Nakazato's confirmed Tabelog 100 recognition in the Tokyo Japanese traditional sweets category gives it a clear reason to consider it among other Tokyo sweet-focused venues.
-The verified price range also makes it a low-spend stop compared with many premium dining experiences, though Pearl does not have verified comparisons on portion size, service style, menu breadth, or atmosphere.
+The price range also makes it a low-spend stop compared with many premium dining experiences, though Pearl does not have comparisons on portion size, service style, menu breadth, or atmosphere.

 For broader planning around other dining in Tokyo, visit our full Tokyo restaurants guide.
-For Nakazato specifically, the dependable facts are concise: Tokyo location, JPY 999–JPY 999 listed spend, Tabelog 100 recognition in 2023 for Japanese traditional sweets / Japanese sweets cafe in Tokyo, the verified weekly hours.
+For Nakazato specifically, the dependable facts are concise: Tokyo location, JPY 999–JPY 999 listed spend, Tabelog 100 recognition in 2023 for Japanese traditional sweets / Japanese sweets cafe in Tokyo, the weekly hours.

 Hours: Monday to Friday 10 AM–5 PM; Saturday 10 AM–4 PM; Sunday closed.
 Price: JPY 999–JPY 999.
 Location: Tokyo.
 Recognition: Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - TOKYO - 2023.